-Albert Heijn: Price Wars Among Retailers (Case distributed in class)
+Albert Heijn: Price Wars Among Retailers

 - 1. How would you describe Albert Heijn's competitive position in 2003? - 2.
 What are the goals of Albert Heijn's dramatic shift in strategy in October 2003? - 3.
 Will Albert Heijn be successful in achieving its goals?
 Is the new price strategy a smart move?